knightedcodemonkey/module/docs/cjs-exports.md

 ## Testing strategy

-- Fixtures cover each supported pattern: computed literals, alias chains, destructuring, Object.assign fan-out, and overwrite-then-augment sequences.
+- Fixtures cover each supported pattern: computed literals, alias chains, destructuring, Object.assign fan-out, overwrite-then-augment sequences, and defineProperty/defineProperties (value + getter).
 Dynamic non-literal keys have a fixture to verify they remain un-exported.
 - Each transformed fixture is executed with Node before assertions to catch runtime/syntax issues, then its exports are asserted via ESM import.